-This can be especially true as you near retirement and the onset of required minimum distributions (RMDs), which kick in at age 72.
-For each 401(k) account you hold, you’ll need to calculate and withdraw the RMD separately.
-However, if you’re still working, you won’t need to take RMDs from your employer’s plan.
+This can be especially true as you near retirement and the onset of required minimum distributions (RMDs), which kick in at age 73.* For each 401(k) account you hold, you'll need to calculate and withdraw your RMD separately.
+However, if you're still working, you won't need to take RMDs from your employer's plan.

-With an IRA, you’ll need to take RMDs at 72, even if you’re still working, but you can choose to take them from any or all your traditional IRAs.
+With an IRA, you'll need to start taking RMDs at 73, even if you're still working, but you can choose to take them from any or all your traditional IRAs.

-If you have a Roth in your 401(k), keep in mind those accounts are subject to RMDs, whereas Roth IRAs are not.
-You may want to move any Roth account out of your 401(k) and into a Roth IRA.
+If you have Roth money in your 401(k), keep in mind those accounts are subject to RMDs in 2023, whereas Roth IRAs are not.
+Starting in 2024, RMDs won't be required from Roth in your 401(k).
+You still may consider moving any Roth money out of your 401(k) and into a Roth IRA.

-Lobel’s overall advice is to ask yourself, what’s the driving motivation for you?
-“Are you trying to clear up your financial life—consolidate 5 plans into 1—to make things more manageable?
-Or are you OK having more than one plan?”
+Lobel's overall advice is to ask yourself what your driving motivation is.
+"Are you trying to simplify your financial life—consolidate 5 plans into 1—to make things more manageable?
+Or are you OK having more than 1 plan?"

 If you still have questions, talking with a qualified financial advisor can help you understand your options and make the best choice.
 Whatever you decide, you'll feel better knowing you've done your homework.